csc301-fall-2022/team-project-4-engineers-without-boarders-canada-t/deliverable-1/planning.md

  * A description of their role(s) and responsibilities including the components they'll work on and non-software related work
  * 3 technical strengths and weaknesses each (e.g. languages, frameworks, libraries, development methodologies, etc.)
    - Ziyuan Gu:
-      - Role: Full Stack Developer
+      - Role: Front End Developer
-      - Responsibilities: Will be working full stack, and do scenario tests.
+      - Responsibilities: Will mainly work with Android front stack, and do scenario tests.
       - Strength: Java, Spring, .NET
       - Weakness: Infra, system code, DevOps